List of lakes of Chile

 The following is a list of lakes in Chile.
 It consists of lakes of varying types and origins but the majority of the lakes (especially those in southern Chile) are glacial in origin.
 The watershed or catchment area is the geographical area of land that drains into the lake.

 Lakes by area

 Note: The lakes are ordered by their area within the political boundaries of Chile.
+Dams and reservoirs are not included.